vlang/sdl/README.md

 with V's default garbage collector.
 Because of this you have to explicitly **opt-in** to use V's garbage collection with SDL2.

-If you choose to use the garbage collector
-(by running apps importing `sdl` with `v -d sdl_use_gc run`) you may experience runtime crashes and output similar to this:
+If you choose to use the garbage collector with SDL objects (by running apps importing `sdl` with `v -d sdl_use_gc run`) you may experience runtime crashes and output similar to this: